 Jump to:Page Content

-This course is open to MPA/ID and Economics graduate students.
-Others by permission of instructors only.
-Also offered by the Economics Dept. as Ec 2327.
+This course is open to MPA/ID students.
+Others by permission of the instructors only.
+Also offered by the Economics Department as Ec 2326.